Creating Locations

 Note:

-In NetSuite OneWorld, the Country, Addressee, and State fields are filled in automatically with information from the subsidiary.
+In NetSuite OneWorld, the Country, Addressee, and State fields fill in automatically with information from the subsidiary.
 Change the address information as required.

 17. Click Save.

-You can restrict access to transaction, employee, partner, and optionally item records based on their assigned location values.
-You can also limit the locations that users can assign to these records.
-Location restrictions can be defined per user role and then applied to all users logged in with that role.
+You can restrict access to transaction, employee, partner, and optionally item records based on location values.
+You can also limit which locations users can assign to these records.
+You can set location restrictions by user role and then apply then to everyone using that role.
 For more information, see Restricting Access to Records by Location.

-You also can apply location restrictions to custom records, if the custom record type includes a Location field.
-You can add this field directly from the Location record by clicking the New Field button.
+You also can apply location restrictions to custom records, if the custom record type has a Location field.
+You can add this field from the Location record by clicking New Field.
 For more information, see Applying Role-Based Restrictions to Custom Records.

 Related Topics